Get insider access

 Audio-Technica ATH-M50x

-The Philips Fidelio X2HR are better headphones for neutral sound than the Audio-Technica ATH-M50x.
-The Philips are open-back headphones with a more comfortable fit, a more neutral and accurate sound profile, and a significantly better passive soundstage performance.
-However, the Audio-Technica are still a suitable choice if you prefer a closed-back design that's better-built.
+The Philips Fidelio X2HR are better headphones for neutral sound than the Audio-Technica ATH-M50x if you want an open and spacious sound.
+The Philips are open-back headphones with a more comfortable fit and a significantly bigger passive soundstage performance.
+However, the Audio-Technica are still a suitable choice if you prefer a closed-back design that's better built if you need headphones that don't leak audio and isolate much better.

 Beyerdynamic DT 900 PRO X